amidah/fsdm-mern-foundation/README.md

 # fsdm-mern-foundation
-This repository is for fsdm build a strong mern foundation phase projects
+This repository is for fsdm build a strong mern foundation phase projects.

+We are leraning about repository creation.